 After a thorough evaluation, we will decide together which treatment plan best fits you.

-First and foremost, I respect others and their religious preferences.
+I respect others and their religious preferences.
 I do not ever want to make anyone feel uncomfortable when seeing me.
-As you have read, I have extensive training in all kinds of therapies and use them as needed with my clients.
+So I want to make it clear during the search phase that you get an understanding of who I am in the Lord.
+I am his instrument and He is the Healer.

-I am also a Christian counselor and refer to the bible and the tremendous love of the Holy Trinity to help in the healing process that I believe counseling should be.
+Therefore, I am a Christian counselor and this is my Christian Mission: to share God’s powerful desire to love you, no matter where you are in your life.
+I refer to the bible and the tremendous love of the Holy Trinity to help in the healing process that I believe counseling should be.
 God has worked in my life in wonderful and amazing ways.
 I cannot leave Him out of my therapy.